orangeNotebook/AP-Module-Cpp-Tuesday-Exercises/README.md

 ```

 ## Exercise 3: Palindrome Checker
-a simple C++ program that checks whether a word is a palindrome, i.e., a word that reads the same forwards or backwards.
+a simple C++ program that checks whether a word or phrase is a palindrome, i.e., a word that reads the same forwards or backwards.
 The program prompts the user for a single word.
 Once entered, the program displays a message indicating whether the word was a palindrome or not.

 Example output:
 ```
 Please enter a word: Company
 Sorry, ‘Company’ is not a palindrome.

-Please enter a word: RaceCar
+Please enter a word: Race Car
-Yes, ‘RaceCar’ is a palindrome
+Yes, ‘Race Car’ is a palindrome

 Please enter a word: madam
 Yes, ‘madam’ is a palindrome